-Last week, I spoke at SaaStr Annual 2018, one of the most influential SaaS events in the world where thousands of SaaS founders, VCs, executives, and enthusiasts meet to talk about what it takes to grow SaaS businesses faster, stronger, and with more success.
+Last week, I spoke about user adoption at SaaStr Annual 2018, one of the most influential SaaS events in the world where thousands of SaaS founders, VCs, executives, and enthusiasts meet to talk about what it takes to grow SaaS businesses faster, stronger, and with more success.

 With experience in every stage of customer success growth, from running a scrappy startup team to IBM’s billion-dollar SaaS portfolio, I’ve learned a few things.
 In my session, I talked about the critical fundamentals that customer success teams should master to drive predictable and meaningful user adoption.
 Here’s a recap of those fundamentals of user adoption and a few tactics for getting underneath it for your organization.